vidaud/seta/seta-doc/docs/index.md

 ### sBERT

+**BERT** is an open source machine learning framework for natural language processing (NLP).
+BERT is designed to help computers understand the meaning of ambiguous language in text by using surrounding text to establish context.
+The BERT framework was pre-trained using text from Wikipedia and can be fine-tuned with question and answer datasets.
+BERT, which stands for Bidirectional Encoder Representations from Transformers, is based on Transformers, a deep learning model in which every output element is connected to every input element, and the weightings between them are dynamically calculated based upon their connection.
+(In NLP, this process is called attention.)[^5]

 A similar algorithm, **sBERT** is based on sentences and provides further training to the model.
+SBERT uses a siamese architecture, where it contains 2 BERT architectures that are essentially identical and share the same weights, and SBERT processes 2 sentences as pairs during training.
+While the original research paper tried several pooling methods, they found mean-pooling was the best approach.
+Pooling is a technique for generalizing features in a network, and in this case, mean pooling works by averaging groups of features in the BERT.
+After the pooling is done, we now have 2 embeddings: 1 for sentence A and 1 for sentence B. When the model is training, SBERT concatenates the 2 embeddings which will then run through a softmax classifier and be trained using a softmax-loss function.
+At inference — or when the model actually begins predicting — the two embeddings are then compared using a cosine similarity function, which will output a similarity score for the two sentences.[^6]

 By training the models with new documents as they are published, we can ensure that the knowledge they contain represents EU documents accurately.

-This knowledge is used to enrich document metadata by providing content driven labels and by expanding the labels based on existing ontologies.
+This knowledge is used to enrich document metadata and by expanding the labels based on existing ontologies.

 !!! info "Ontology"
     Ontology shows properties and relations between a set of concepts and categories within a  subject area or domain.
 It is a branch of linguistics called semantics, the study of meaning.
 With ontology, a machine can accurately interpret the meaning of the word “diamond” in relation to a baseball player, jeweler, or card suit.
-It can also help interpret the word “chicken” as either food or an animal or differentiate between “bank” as a place of business or land alongside a river or lake.[^5]
+It can also help interpret the word “chicken” as either food or an animal or differentiate between “bank” as a place of business or land alongside a river or lake.[^7]

 At this point the full text of all documents can be searched through a simple interface, and users are able to target their search either to the individual document collections or to search across all collections in a harmonised way.